gtaws/ProtectWithWAF/labPrep/README.md

 11. Go to the stack’s **Output** tab.
 You will need some of this information as you proceed through the lab.

     ![](.//media/image17.png)

+Once the stack is completed go to [Lab 1](../lab1/README.md) for the next steps